-Pera in Central Algarve Portugal.
-Pera comes under the district of Silves, little history is known from the village,it’s name means pear or Piro in Latin. now known more as being more associated with the Larger city of Armacao de pera, which is well known for its fishing industry and fishermans beach.
+Pera in Central Algarve comes under the district of Silves, little history is known from the village.
+The name means pear or Piro in Latin.
+Pera is now known as being more associated with the larger City of Armacao de Pera, well known for its fishing industry.

 In the 16th - 18th Century Pera well known for its sandy soil, which was ideal for growing pears these were used in preserves & marmalade.

 As the variety, was not suitable for eating; only cooking.
 The pears were also dried in the sun as a dried fruit, along with the Carob and grape.

 The reason mentioned is the neighboring village of Alcantarilha holds annual dried fruits fair in the first week in September.
 Many stalls selling foods consisting of dried fruits in all forms.
 There is a fun side to the festival with live music until late as well as stalls selling home cooked food followed with a glass of the local wine.